tuhinsharma121/tuhinsharma-com/content/authors/admin/_index.md

 MASS conference, Springer nature and Packt publication in the AI track.
 He writes deep learning articles for O'Reilly in collaboration with the AWS MXNET team.
 He is a regular speaker at prominent AI conferences like O'Reilly Strata & AI, ODSC, GIDS, Devconf, Datahack Summit etc. Apart from this, He loves to play table tennis and guitar in his leisure time.
 His favourite quote is "Life is Beautiful".
-I run a youtube channel on DAD JOKES @popsypunch
+He runs a youtube channel on DAD JOKES @popsypunch